Napsa Stars 2-2 Gor Mahia: Late penalty knocks Kenyan club out of Caf Confederation Cup | Goal.com

 Napsa Stars 2-2 Gor Mahia: Late penalty knocks Kenyan club out of Caf Confederation Cup

-Napsa Stars struggled past a determined Gor Mahia to progress into the Caf Confederation Cup group stage after a 2-2 draw on Sunday.
+Napsa Stars struggled past a determined Gor Mahia to progress into the Caf Confederation Cup group stage after a 2-2 draw on Sunday courtesy of a dramatic late penalty.

 Austin Banda and Emmanuel Mayuka scored for the Pensioners who advanced courtesy of a 3-2 aggregate win after a 1-0 victory away while Samuel Onyango and Clifton Miheso were the scorers for the visitors.